utilForever/RosettaStone/Documents/HowToAddTask.md

 `ITask` is task interface which can be run by `TaskAgent`.

 Hearthstonepp is consists of `GameAgent`, `TaskAgent` and `GameInterface`.
-- `GameAgent` is game implementation managing the `Player` structure.
+- `GameAgent` is game implementation to manage the `Player` structure.
 - `TaskAgent` manage the `ITask`.
 It run the task for `GameAgent` and communicate with `GameInterface`.
 - `GameInterface` interact with user with some I/O.